WalesGenePark/NanoSeqQC/README.md

 An up-to-date version of Nextflow is required because the pipeline is written in DSL2.
 Following the instructions at https://www.nextflow.io/ to download and install Nextflow should get you a recent-enough version.

-1: git clone the repository
+1: git clone the repository \n
-2: chmod +x the two scripts in NanoSeqQC/scripts/
+2: chmod +x the two scripts in NanoSeqQC/scripts/ \n
-3: run the singularity build
+3: run the singularity build\n

 #### Executor